drudewerk/drudewerk.github.io/privacy.markdown

 ## Data Collection and Use

-The JSON Import & Export by Drudewerk Add-On is designed to enhance your experience with Google Sheets by allowing you to import and export JSON files.
+The JSON Import & Export by Drudewerk Add-On is designed to enhance your experience with Google Sheets™ by allowing you to import and export JSON files.
 Importantly, the Add-On does **not** store any user data.

 ### Data Processing